 In Scandinavia a red-flowered form of Yarrow is found occasionally in the wild.
 It is not a separate species nor even a subspecies but rather merely a hereditary colour variant; however, selective breeding in cultivation has enabled nurseries to produce Yarrow cultivars raging through white, cream and yellow to mauve, purple, pink and red.

-Sneezewort, Achillea ptarmica, has larger flowers and fewer of them; it grows in damp grassland sites.
+Sneezewort, Achillea ptarmica, has larger flowers (and fewer of them) with eight petals or sometimes more; it grows in damp grassland sites.